 The purpose of this review is to evaluate the effectiveness of Swift’s central thesis that the role of the chaplain must continually communicate the value of their service via practical metrics and positive measured outcomes.
 Swift provides an extensive history of the role of chaplaincy from the perspective of English history, including political, social, and religious changes.
 The active part of the chaplain and their place in patient care receives thorough analysis in ethnographic case studies, the impact of secularization in healthcare, and the effectiveness of spiritual care in the modern materialistic world.

 Swift’s overall emphasis is to establish the necessity of providing metrics for the effectiveness and utility of the chaplain.
 Swift engages his extensive experience as a chaplain in the NHS to provide a clear definition of the chaplain’s current role in the hospital setting, along with chaplaincy’s perceived effectiveness by the managing institution.
-The author does not merely describe the situation but also utilizes the philosophical and social sciences to provide a practical response.
+The author does not merely describe the situation, but also uses the philosophical and social sciences to practically respond.
 How can the chaplain remain relevant and prove their positive patient impact where spiritual and subjective care is challenging to measure?

 The continuing challenge of the chaplain is to provide a distinctive spiritual service that is in crisis when faced with the modern cost-conscious budgeting of hospitals.
 An increasingly secular society further complicates the problem of relevancy.
 In this multi-faceted challenge, Swift begins the review of chaplaincy’s progression through history.
 How did the role of a chaplain evolve from necessity to potential irrelevance?
 Swift’s consideration of the historical context addresses the theme that secular hospitals reflect their period’s social and political trends.

-To the primary thesis of the need for the chaplain to demonstrate value, the author succeeds in making his argument.
+To the primary thesis of the need for the chaplain to show value, the author makes his argument.
 It is self-evident that accountability from all facets of hospital departmental administration that value is assessed.
 The subjective nature of spiritual support challenges science-minded administrators and physicians to measure outcomes, but the data supports the chaplain’s role even in the secular environment.
-Their ecclesiastical churches no longer support chaplains in the NHS in the context of their duties, so it becomes vital for chaplains to coordinate their efforts with the medical staff.
+Their ecclesiastical churches no longer support chaplains in the NHS in their duties, so it becomes vital for chaplains to coordinate their efforts with the medical staff.

 Swift provides ethnographic examples to measure effective outcomes, which give an excellent qualitative tool to measure lived experience.
-With ethnography, events can be documented to provide an analysis of relationships.
-For the chaplain to establish and measure relationships, they become more relevant in the context of their responsibilities.
+With ethnography, they can document events to analyze relationships.
+For the chaplain to establish and measure relationships, they become more relevant in their responsibilities.
 The result is the easing of tensions between the materialistic science of medicine and the spiritual guidance many patients require.

 Along with the creation of the NHS, the church saw a decreasing influence on healthcare in the UK.
-Since hospitals were no longer charities that relied on church support and donations, the accountability to cost was met by government oversight.
+Since hospitals were no longer charities that relied on church support and donations, government oversight met the accountability to cost.
 The result of the organization of the NHS resulted in fewer personnel necessary for fundraising, which also called into review all non-medical administrative and supportive staff.
 Once more, we encounter the author’s theme of the chaplain having to account for their presence amidst close financial scrutiny.